Hydrospheredata/hydro-serving/docs/advanced/aws/production-ready-infrastructure.md

 We used s3 to store training data, models metrics, and docker registry storage.

-You can use 1 bucket for all services, they will create a path or separate buckets for hydro-vizualisations and sonar.
+You can use 1 bucket for all service.
+They will create a path or separate buckets for hydro-vizualisations and sonar.

-We used minio as an s3 proxy or you can use any s3 like object storage.
+We used minio as an s3 proxy.
+You can use any s3 like object storage.
 To use your own, specify url in the persistence block

 ```yaml
   persistence: